 A complete history and physical examination are important for assessing exposures and risk factors.
 Blood tests are essential for a proper diagnosis.
 Abnormal liver function tests are common in viral hepatitis patients, especially during the acute phases of infection.
 Serum transaminases (aspartate aminotransferase [AST] and alanine aminotransferase [ALT]), bilirubin, and alkaline phosphatase are generally elevated.
 Coagulation studies, such as prothrombin time (PT) and partial thromboplastin time (PTT), and albumin are often normal, except in severe disease.

 Hepatitis Virus Serology

-Hepatitis B: Surface antigen and core antibody reflect acute infection.
+Hepatitis B. Surface antigen and e antigen signal acute infection.
 Hepatitis B envelope antigen indicates high infectivity.
 In patients who have received immunization, only surface antibody is present, whereas core antibody and surface antibody are present in patients with past exposure who have recovered.
-Elevation of ALT for a period longer than six months indicates chronic infection.
+Elevation of ALT for a period longer than 6 months indicates chronic infection.
 It is important to test for superinfection with hepatitis D virus.

-Hepatitis C: Testing includes serology, PCR, and genotyping.
+Hepatitis C. Testing includes serology, polymerase chain reaction (PCR), and genotyping.
 Hepatitis C antibodies are usually present and indicate chronic infection.
 PCR indicates viral replication and active disease.
 Chronic HCV is diagnosed if RNA via PCR remains positive for more than 6 months.

 Biopsy may be indicated to evaluate for etiology and staging of disease.